Table of contents

 As a museum, there are some areas of limited mobility and also accessible areas, lifts and toilets.
-(Please refer to their website for accessibility information).
+(Please also refer to their website for accessibility information).

-The Iron Bridge and Tollhouse
+The Iron Bridge and Tollhouse.

 When my son first visits a new place, he anxiously asks a lot of questions.
 Although, he overcame his nerves, and became settled quickly.

-First and foremost, we walked across the historical iron-bridge, which overlooked the River Severn.
+Firstly, we walked across the historical iron-bridge, which overlooked the River Severn.

-Firstly, the views of the River Severn, Ironbridge were picturesque.
+Most certainly, the views of the River Severn, Ironbridge were picturesque.
 Not only picturesque, but It was breathtaking standing on top of the bridge.

 At this time, we entered the Tollhouse to view its exhibition, and to understand the history behind The Iron Bridge.

-Ironbridge Sweet Shop
+Ironbridge Sweet Shop.

 After a visit to the Tollhouse, we then visited the Ironbridge Sweet Shop, where we bought some rosy apples, chocolate skeletons, sherbet lemons, rhubarb and custard, cola pips and cola fizz balls.